 Colchagua Valley: a textbook wine region

 Technically the southern end of the Rapel Valley, Colchagua, is long celebrated for ripe and juicy reds.
 Like Maipo, the region is best known for Cabernet Sauvignon, Carménère and Syrah.
 However, its Malbecs are also gaining fame, stealing the spotlight from Argentina’s offerings.

 So much more to savour

-Maipo and Colchagua are both part of the Central Valley, which we discover on our tour.
-It’s Chile’s most-renowned wine region, and the closest to Santiago.
+Colchagua is part of the Central Valley, which we discover on our tour.
+It’s Chile’s most-renowned wine region and the closest to Santiago.
 If you’re a real oenophile, there are four other regions to discover.
 If you’d like to explore them on a private itinerary, we can help you there as well.

 - Atacama is known for table grapes, pisco, and the Spanish pajarete varietal